1601-mma2013/UniLife/README.md

 ## 2. Modeling
 ### a.
 Personas
-Name : Goh Peh Min
+Name : Wo Bu Dong
-Occupation : Student
+Occupation : Student, Event Organiser
 Age : 18

 1. **Goals**
 To really interact with the artwork itself and explore the meaning of the content behind

-2. Patterns in user and customer behaviors - Peh Min always too focus on one thing that will make her missed other things, and make her become very careless.
+2. Patterns in user and customer behaviors - Bu Dong always too focus on one thing that will make her missed other things, and make her become very careless.

-3. Attitudes - She wish that she can overcome the carelessness and neglectful.
+3. Attitudes - She is good in design
+             - She is very self discipline

-4. Aptitudes - She always focus on her handphone or the things in front of her while she is walking.
+4. Aptitudes - She uses poster as her method for publicity of her events

-5. Environments - public space
+5. Environments - bulletin board

-6. Tools - hand
+6. Tools - LED screens, Computer, Kinect

 ### b.
 Other Models
 Represent domain factors beyond individual users and customers